NickChapman1988/SleepingDragonTerrain/README.md

 * Font Awesome was used extensively to provide appropriate icons, such as for social media icons in the footer, menu bar icons and accompanying much of the text content on pages.

 ## Features
+#### Navbar
+* I wanted users to easily be able to navigate the site from every page.
+* The navbar resizes responsively to still be visible on mobile devices, with the site logo disappearing to make room as the screen size reduces.

+#### Footer
+* Includes social media clickable icons linking to respective social medias sites, opening in new tabs when clicked.

 ## Technologies Used

 #### Languages: